ozkannbuyuk/nextjs-pegasus-web/README.md

 ❓ About
 </h2>

+## Objective

-•	Objective: Develop a front-end application for hotel reservation management.
+Develop a front-end application for hotel reservation management.

+## Task

-•	Task: Create the frontend interface using React.
-Implement features for browsing hotels, adding to favorites, and viewing detailed information. o	Key Features:
+Create the frontend interface using React.
+Implement features for browsing hotels, adding to favorites, and viewing detailed information.

+### Key Features

-▪	Hotel List Component: Fetch and display hotel information from a JSON source.
+- **Hotel List Component:** Fetch and display hotel information from a JSON source.
-▪	Favorites List: Add hotels to favorites and manage them.
+- **Favorites List:** Add hotels to favorites and manage them.
-▪	Search and Filtering: Implement search and location-based filtering.
+- **Search and Filtering:** Implement search and location-based filtering.
-▪	Hotel Detail Page: Provide detailed information for each hotel.
+- **Hotel Detail Page:** Provide detailed information for each hotel.
-▪	Design: Responsive design with animations and transition effects using Tailwind CSS.
+- **Design:** Responsive design with animations and transition effects using Tailwind CSS.

 <h2>
 <br />